 \subsubsection{Patch Selection}

-In the patch selection stage, \toolname{} aims to identify the most promising patch from the patch tree, which will then be refined into new candidate patches in subsequent stages.
-In this work, we consider the Upper Confidence Bound for Trees (UCT) as the selection criterion.
-UCT takes into account both the average quality of child patches and the degree of exploration, thus providing a more comprehensive assessment of a patch's potential correctness.
-A higher UCT indicates that starting to search from the corresponding patch is more likely to lead to a plausible patch.
-In a general standard Monte Carlo Tree Search (MCTS) process, UCT is defined as follows:
+In the patch selection stage, \toolname{} aims to identify the most promising intermediate patch from the current search state, which will then be refined into new candidate patches in subsequent stages.
+The essential requirement of this module is to balance \emph{exploitation} of patches that have already shown strong potential with \emph{exploration} of less-visited patches that may still lead to better repair outcomes.

+The framework itself does not require a single fixed selection strategy.
+In this work, we instantiate the selector with the Upper Confidence Bound for Trees (UCT), which is a common criterion in MCTS.
+UCT takes into account both the average quality of child patches and the degree of exploration, thus providing a more comprehensive assessment of a patch's future potential.
+A higher UCT indicates that continuing search from the corresponding patch is more likely to lead to a plausible repair.
+In our implementation, UCT is defined as follows:

-Where \( \bar{X}_j \) is the average reward of all possible actions, \( N_C \) is the total visited times of the parent node, and \( N_j \) is the number of times that the child node $j$ has been visited, C is a constant to balancing exploitation and exploration.
-During the stage of patch selection, \toolname{} calculates the UCT value for each patch and selects the patch with the highest UCT from the existing patch tree.
+Where \( \bar{X}_j \) is the average reward of child node $j$, \( N_C \) is the total number of visits to the parent node, and \( N_j \) is the number of times that child node $j$ has been visited. $C$ is a constant for balancing exploitation and exploration.
+During the patch selection stage, \toolname{} calculates the UCT value for each candidate state and selects the patch with the highest UCT from the existing search structure.